 Running for the CASB Board of Directors

-~CASB President Tom Sifers, on what it means to be a CASB director.
+~CASB President Matt Cook, on what it means to be a CASB Director

 Delegates will vote for candidates vying for open seats in their respective regions.
-The 2012 Candidate Guide will be available Nov.
-21, 2012.
+The 2013 CASB Board of Directors Candidate Guide will be available Nov.
+21, 2013.

 AMPLIFY your impact & EXPAND your horizons for COLORADO’s KIDS